The Rancho de la Osa Story

 Ranching: In the late 1800s the ranch was bought by cattle baron Colonel William Sturgis, who built the great Hacienda, which was finished in 1889.
 The ranch was now part of the United States, following the Gadsden Purchase of 1853.
 The adjacent Buenos Aires Federal Wildlife Refuge restored its own 130,00 acres to the pre-1880s great grasslands of Southern Arizona.

-In 1925 Louisa Wetherill, a noted Navajo historian and archeologist came to the area and the ranch, looking for a “lost” tribe of Navajos.
+In 1924 Louisa Wetherill, a noted Navajo historian and archeologist came to the area and the ranch, looking for a “lost” tribe of Navajos.
 They did not find the tribe, but found the perfect place to build a dude ranch.
-Rancho de la Osa opened to guests in 1926.
+Rancho de la Osa opened to guests on Thanksgiving 1924.

 Political: A group of Eastern investors with Dick Jenkins as the managing partner bought the ranch in the 1930s.
 Dick became Chairman of the Arizona Democrat party and through his connections and prominence within the party, hosted several politicians including President Lyndon B. Johnson and wife Lady Bird, Vice President Hubert Humphrey, and Supreme court Justice William O. Douglas.
 Two-time presidential candidate and senator, Adlai Stevenson had a home on the ranch and William Clayton wrote the Marshall Plan in what is now known as the “Clayton House.”